 Gay marriages should be legal and legally endorsed.
 But the recent United States Supreme Court ruling is the wrong way to get there.
 The right way would involve a Court and a Constitution that recognize natural human rights, civil rights, and the difference.

 The main theme of my research is that the philosophical problem of induction is an artifact of a bad turn taken in the early 19th century, by which induction came to be conceived as a logic of propositional inference that depends on a suppressed uniformity principle.
 In antiquity and from Bacon to Whewell, induction was instead conceived as a logic of classification.

 After spending twenty years in the computer business, I went back to school and got a PhD in history from Stanford.
-I mostly now research and teach the history of philosophy of science, but I also teach some history of 20th century political philosophy.
+I mostly now research the history of philosophy of science.
+I blog on various topics from (what I think is) an Objectivist perspective.